 Quoting and pricing margins

-When quoting a building project, it’s important to ensure your gross margin appropriately covers a portion of your business running costs (offsite overheads); risks that may eventuate and end up being at your cost under the contract (contingency) and profit.
+When quoting a building project, it’s important to ensure your margin covers a portion of your business running costs (offsite overheads); risks that may eventuate and end up being at your cost under the contract (contingency) and profit.
 It is also important to adequately price the costs incurred in carrying out the works onsite that are not included in subcontract amounts (onsite overheads).

 Pricing overheads